webix-hub/docs/data/api/refs/ui.proto_props.md

 - api/link/ui.proto_container_config.md - an html container (or its id) where the component needs initializing
 - api/link/ui.proto_css_config.md - the name of a css class that will be applied to the view container
 - api/link/ui.proto_data_config.md - JavaScript array containing data for the component
-- api/link/ui.proto_datafeed_config.md - the URL that the component will use to reload data during binding
 - api/link/ui.proto_datathrottle_config.md - sets the polling interval (the time period between the completion of a network request and the next request for data)
 - api/link/ui.proto_datatype_config.md - the type of loaded data
 - api/link/ui.proto_disabled_config.md - indicates whether an item is enabled or not